jjvenky/PoRGy/README.md

 A: These are available on the *Equations *tab in Stella.

-Downloads:
+**Downloads:**

-    Venkiteswaran et al. Dynamics of dissolved oxygen isotopic ratios: a transient model to quantify primary production, community respiration, and air–water exchange in aquatic ecosystems (the paper describing PoRGy).
-The original publication is available at http://www.springerlink.com in Oecologia.
-An author-created version is available in letter and A4 sizes. (pdf file, about 450 k)
+  * Venkiteswaran *et al.* Dynamics of dissolved oxygen isotopic ratios: a transient model to quantify primary production, community respiration, and air–water exchange in aquatic ecosystems (the paper describing PoRGy).
+The original publication is available in [Oecologia](http://dx.doi.org/10.1007/s00442-007-0744-9).
+Author-created versions are available in letter and A4 sizes. (pdf file, about 450 k)
-    Venkiteswaran et al. Aquatic metabolism and ecosystem health assessment using dissolved O2 stable isotope diel curves (a paper using PoRGy).
-The original publication is available in Ecological Applications.
-The ESA's copyright transfer agreement allows me to make available their PDF file here.
+  * Venkiteswaran *et al.* Aquatic metabolism and ecosystem health assessment using dissolved O2 stable isotope diel curves.
+The original publication is available in [Ecological Applications](http://dx.doi.org/10.1890/07-0491.1).
+The ESA's copyright transfer agreement allows me to make available their PDF file here. (pdf file, about 1.0 M)
-    PoRGy model. (stm file, about 170 k) isee Player.
-Although free (as in gratis), you must register with isee systems in order to download the program.
+ * PoRGy model (stm file, about 170 k)
-    Stella.
-If you already have Stella (v8 or greater), you will not need the isee Player.
+ * isee Player or Stella from [isee systems](http://www.iseesystems.com)

-License:
+**License:**

 This work is licensed under a Creative Commons Licence [by-nc-nd](http://creativecommons.org/licenses/by-nc-nd/3.0/).